squid-cache/squid-cache.github.io/SquidFaq/InstallingSquid.rst

 '''-D''' Do not make initial DNS tests.
-Normally, Squid looks up some well-known DNS hostnames to ensure that your DNS name resolution service is working properly.
+Normally, Squid looks up some well-known DNS hostnames to ensure that your DNS name resolution service is working properly. (!) obsolete in 3.1 and later.

 '''-F''' If the ''swap.state'' logs are clean, then the cache is rebuilt in the "foreground" before any requests are served.
-This will decrease the time required to rebuild the cache, but HTTP requests will not be satisified during this time.
+This will decrease the time required to rebuild the cache, but HTTP requests will not be satisfied during this time.

 '''-N''' Do not automatically become a background daemon process.

 '''-R''' Do not set the SO_REUSEADDR option on sockets.

-'''-V''' Enable virtual host support for the httpd-accelerator mode.
-This is identical to writing ''httpd_accel_host virtual'' in the config file.

 '''-X''' Enable full debugging while parsing the config file.